awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 Not all options are supported when you create RDS Custom read replicas\.
 For more information, see the documentation for the [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) AWS CLI command\.

 As with RDS for Oracle, you can have up to six managed read replicas\.
 You can create your own manually configured \(external\) RDS Custom for Oracle read replicas, which don't count toward the limit, but they're outside the support perimeter\.
-For more information on the support perimeter, see [Responding to an unsupported configuration](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.
+For more information on the support perimeter, see [RDS Custom support perimeter and unsupported configurations](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.

 Read replicas are named after the database unique name, with letters appended sequentially: `DB_UNIQUE_NAME_X`, for example `ORCL_A`\.
 The first six letters, A–F, are reserved for RDS Custom\.
 Database parameters are copied from the primary DB instance to the replicas\.
 For more information, see [DB\_UNIQUE\_NAME](https://docs.oracle.com/database/121/REFRN/GUID-3547C937-5DDA-49FF-A9F9-14FF306545D8.htm#REFRN10242) in the Oracle documentation\.